-Berkshire Museum presents Objectify: A Look into the Permanent Collection, a major new exhibition of some of the most significant and fascinating objects from the Museum’s holdings of more than 40,000 artworks, specimens, and artifacts.
-Objectify is proudly sponsored by Crane & Co. and TD Bank.
-The exhibition is part of the year-long celebration of the Museum’s 110th anniversary.
+Berkshire Museum presents Window on the World: A Look into the Permanent Collection, a major exhibition of some of the most significant and fascinating objects from the Museum’s holdings of more than 40,000 artworks, specimens, and artifacts.

-In the creation of the new exhibition, overlapping ideas of history, exploration, and community were used to design a show that inspires, educates, and engages the viewers.
-Two artists from the community, designer Peter Garlington and artist Leo Nash, are the guest curators; their ideas have resulted in an innovative exhibition that highlights the Museum’s extensive collections in unexpected and surprising ways.
+In the creation of the exhibition, overlapping ideas of history, exploration, and community were used to design a show that inspires, educates, and engages the viewers.
+This innovative exhibition highlights the Museum’s extensive collections in unexpected and surprising ways.